Last Updated on October 15, 2021 by Larissa

 Unlike strategies for men carrying wallets, here are my favorite tips for women to avoid pickpockets.
 I’ve seen all sorts of wacky gadgets for protecting valuables, including the mind-boggling “bra stash,” which must be uncomfortable (not to mention awkward when purchasing souvenirs).
-But with common sense and a few simple strategies you can keep your valuables safe.
+But with common sense and a few simple strategies you can protect yourself while traveling and keep your valuables safe.

 Tips for women to avoid pickpockets

 - Keep it simple: I use a simple basic purse suited for travel.
 Bags by PacSafe offer many clever safety features to foil would-be thieves and are my favorite traveling purse.
 However, even a thief-proof bag can be stolen from a distracted tourist so always be aware of your surroundings.